Sikes Senter

 Sikes Senter is a 670,000 sqft shopping mall in Wichita Falls, Texas.
 It is the only Texas mall within 100 mi of Wichita Falls.
 It was owned and managed by Brookfield Properties Retail Group until 2022, when it was sold to Kohan Retail Investment Group.
-Anchor stores include At Home, and JCPenney.
+The mall has no open anchor stores, following the closure of two Dillard's locations in 2022, and JCPenney and At Home in 2024.

 History

-Construction on Sikes Senter began in 1973, with Dillard's and JCPenney as the first anchor stores.
-The mall opened in 1974, with Perkins department store joining as a third anchor in 1975.
-The Perkins store became a second Dillard's, while Bealls was later added.
-Sears joined as an anchor in 1991, with additions in the 2000s including Books-A-Million and Old Navy.